Frequently Asked Questions

 Absolutely!
 At VCESS we pride ourselves on offering the widest range of subjects of any academic program in the state.
 We appreciate that certain subjects can be extremely difficult for most students to find tutoring for, particularly those in the area of fine arts and Languages Other Than English (LOTE).

-The subjects currently on offer at the 2019 VCESS program can be found here.
-If a subject you are taking doesn’t appear there, please get in touch, and we’ll do our best to find you someone!
-You can contact us by phone on (03) 8344 8204 or via email at email@example.com.
+The subjects that were on offer at the 2019 VCESS program can be found here.
+If a subject you are taking doesn’t appear there, please get in touch, and we’ll do our best to find you someone for 2020!
+You can contact us by phone on (03) 8344 8204 or via email at firstname.lastname@example.org.

 Will I still have time to have fun at VCE Summer School?